Albufeira: Economy

 Tourism and commerce are the main activities in Albufeira.
 Most tourists arrive via Faro Airport.

 Tourism

+In As of 2025, Albufeira was the second most popular tourist destination in Portugal by number of overnight stays and the most popular in the Algarve region.

 The tourist areas are divided into two main areas, Areias de São João, known colloquially as The Strip, and the Old Town.
 The Strip's main street is Avenida Francisco Sá Carneiro which is full of bars, restaurants and open-air discothèques.